Highpoint2000/GPS/README.md

 ## v1.0a

-- node.js module speaker is only loaded if the sound control has been activated (some Linux systems have problems with the sound output!)
+- Node.js module speaker is only loaded if the sound control has been activated (some Linux systems have problems with the sound output!)
+- Fixed problems with update info

 ## Installation notes: